EOSIO/taurus-node/docs/01_nodeos/03_plugins/event_streamer_plugin/index.md

 ## Overview

 This plugin enables streaming messages from the smart contract.
 The smart contracts can call the `push_event` intrinsic to send a message to an AMQP queue.
-Any nodeos in a blockchain cluster can be configured to push messages, and a cluster can be configured to have 1 or more dedicated nodeos instances for streaming.
+Any nodeos in a blockchain cluster can be configured to push messages, and a cluster can be configured to have one or more dedicated nodeos instances for streaming.

+The streaming support give the ability to contracts to proactively update off-chain services.

 The intrinsic `push_event` can send a message if the nodeos executing the transaction is configured to stream, or do nothing if the nodeos is not configured for streaming.